zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Sophia, wisdom itself; and Pythagoras considered himself a philosopher, as he strived to and have befriended wisdom itself.

 Elegance and simplicity expressed in mathematical, formulaic equation.

+### What is there

+A metaphysical question.

+Real object, perception and distortion, what is beyond there.

+If our senses (always) lie, how would we know reality.

+Aristotle notes that they have just completed a systematic consideration of nature / the physical world, and what is natural.

+Centuries later people notes his work after the physics treatise as metaphysics: after the physics / natural science work.

+**Metaphysics** deals with the subject of real existence.
+* What is there: **ontology** (being, the branch of metaphysics that deals with reality and existence.
+After change, does the original still exist?
+Cause and effect.
+Are there minds and thoughts, or just peculiar states of the brain, are they merely terms hankering to superstitution?
+Does what really exists vary being by being i.e. sensory apparatus?
+What sort of being am I?
+What am I made of, made for?)
+* Our modes of knowing: **epistemology**.
+Epistemological (systematic, organization and principle of facts) questions: are senses wrong?
+If so, what is right?
+Abstract rationality of Pythagoras?
+Customs?
+Religion?
+Epistemology is the study, criticism and refinements of our modes of knowing.
+Epistemic justification.

+Is there heaven?
+Is there such a thing as goodness?
+Is there a moral reality and objectivity?
+Is there real beauty?
+Is there truth?
+Is there right or wrong?

+The conclusion we reach is more or less based on the method we choose, often times blindly, by habit, social condition or conventional wisdom.
+There tends to be a vicious circularity, between the claim (ontology) and the methods (epistemology).

+Certainly the harmony and balance Greek perceived as beautiful, is not the same as what medieval artists found beautiful in their depiction of human form.
+Yet the Greeks philosophers were unaware of the shifting.

+**Democritus**: ultimate reality is but an incredibly large of atoms.
+Atoms and the space in between (the void).
+Everything is ultimately reducible to that level.
+What we see as flowers, buildings, animals are but ephemeral, different in atomic composition.
+The soul is a finer kind of atomics structure.

+Earth, air, fire and water.

+Can we even answer the ontological questions?
+Beautiful or ugly?
+True or false?
+Moral or not?

+**Heraclitus**: "no one descends twice in the same river".
+Sees nothing but flux and change.

+**Protagoras**: Socratic-contemporary.
+Founding father of **Sophist** thought.
+"Man is the measure of all things."
+Judgment of any form, must have some grounding, and that grounding can only be the experiences of a lifetime, we cannot take an epistemological position external to our own human ways of thought and feeling.
+If there is a standard independent of human nature, we cannot even comprehend it.

+Hence, is pursuing truth a misguided objective?
+Each person is the measure of all things.
+Truth is subjective.
+We are not equipped to comprehend it, even if there might be objective.

+About the gods, I cannot say if they are or how they are constituted in shape, the unclarity of the subject and the shortness of human lives.
+I can write you about what I see and hear and touch, but I cannot write you about the gods.

+**Socrates** spends much of his work disputing the Sophists: much can be questioned about the claim.
+Each man not only is not the measure of all things, we are generally very poor in understanding ourselves.
+With him philosophy becomes a humanizing and humanistic enterprise (the human condition), from which there is no retreat.